Sunday, Cruddy Sunday: Production

 The episode also comments on the series' fanbase.
 Near the end of the episode, Madden and Summerall provide the following analysis:

 In his book Leaving Springfield, John Alberti writes about the exchange: "This conversation begins with conventional football game patter used to comment on the episode, but then takes an abrupt turn when Madden realizes, in spite of the humor, that the episode did not live up to expectations (which he has not originally noticed)."

 The episode title is a reference to the film Sunday Bloody Sunday (1971), and perhaps the U2 song of the same name.
 The couch gag is a reference to James Cameron's 1997 film Titanic.
 The beginning of the episode shows Bart's grade visiting a post office.
-Their tour guide is modeled after American actor and folk singer Burl Ives, whom director Moore is a fan of.
+Their tour guide is modeled after American actor and folk singer Burl Ives, of whom director Moore is a fan.
 "Vincent Price's Egg Magic" is a parody on celebrity-endorsed craft kits which were popular during the 1960s and which, according to Meyer, do not exist anymore.
 The decision to have Price endorse an egg crafts product is based on Price's role as Egghead in the 1960s series Batman.
-The sequence featuring a man called Rudy being refused entry to the group's bus because he is "too small to go to the Super Bowl" is a reference to the 1993 film Rudy about football player Rudy Ruettiger.
+The sequence featuring a man called Rudy being refused entry to the group's bus because he is "too small to go to the Super Bowl" is a reference to the 1993 film Rudy about football player Rudy Ruettiger; Rudy also implies the he is rather obnoxious, telling the people on the bus "What I lack in size, I make up for in obnoxiousness!"
 Dolly Parton says she will be joined by actor Rob Lowe and dance group Stomp for her performance during the Super Bowl halftime show, while the Super Bowl features a booth called "Take a Leak with NFL Greats"; the players shown participating are Ricky Watters and Jim Plunkett.